-Centering Healthcare Institute (CHI), with support from the Burke Foundation, is bringing the evidence-based and relationship-based Centering[®] group healthcare model to more families and regions in New Jersey.
-Currently, 20 Centering sites operate in New Jersey, including five sites implemented as part of the state's Department of Health's Healthy Women, Healthy Families (HWHF) Initiative.
+Centering Healthcare Institute (CHI), with support from the Burke Foundation, is bringing the evidence-based and relationship-based Centering® group healthcare model to more families and regions in New Jersey.
+Currently, 27 Centering sites operate in New Jersey, including five sites implemented as part of the state's Department of Health's Healthy Women, Healthy Families (HWHF) Initiative.
 CHI provides training, technical assistance, and implementation support to all Centering practice sites in the state.

 This RFA seeks to identify practice sites committed to improving health outcomes by transforming care through CenteringPregnancy groups.
 Preference will be given to practice sites in geographic areas with poor maternal health trends where positive outcomes would have the greatest impact.
-This includes sites with sizable Medicaid, charity care, and/or uninsured populations such as Federally Qualified Health Centers (FQHCs), community health centers, and hospital-based clinics.1 Funding for this RFA will support a total of five (5) CenteringPregnancy sites for a period of two years (24 months), contingent upon successful completion of deliverables and progress achieved in the first year of the grant.
+This includes sites with sizable Medicaid, charity care, and/or uninsured populations such as Federally Qualified Health Centers (FQHCs), community health centers, and hospital-based clinics.
+Funding for this RFA will support a total of four (4) CenteringPregnancy sites for a period of one year (12 months), with additional support contingent upon successful completion of deliverables and progress achieved in the first year of the grant.

-To meet the goals of this initiative and set sites up for success, all applicants should commit to implementation that follows the fundamental tenets of Centering ("model fidelity"): (1) collaborating with and receiving support from CHI staff; (2) engaging with a Centering community of practice; (3) conducting quality improvement activities, and (4) completing data collection, quarterly reporting following group start, and any evaluation-related deliverables.
+To meet the goals of this initiative and set sites up for success, all applicants should commit to implementation that follows the fundamental tenets of Centering ("model fidelity"): (1) collaborating with and receiving support from CHI staff; (2) engaging with a Centering community of practice; (3) conducting quality improvement activities, and (4) completing data collection, quarterly reporting following the start of group sessions, and any evaluation-related deliverables.
 Adherence to these evidence-based elements of the Centering model will be crucial to improving health outcomes, reducing health disparities, improving patient satisfaction with received health care, and ultimately resulting in lower costs to the practice and overall health care and social support systems.